samanasevana/samanasevanasite/src/content/reflection/00-an-overview-of-the-quality.md

 This discerning has two main frameworks.
 These are repeated many times in the chapters of the Samyutta Nikaya 22 and 35\.
 The most well known of these discourses are the first time the Buddha taught them and are known as the Anattālakkhaṇa Sutta(SN 22.59) and the Āditta Pariyāya Sutta (SN 35.28).

-The former framework involves looking at the impermanent, painful, not-self nature of each of the five masses or aggregates which are taken on and identified with: the mass of form which is taken on, the mass of sensation which is taken on, the mass of recognition which is taken on, the mass of fusions which are taken on, and the mass of perception which is taken on.
+The former framework involves looking at the impermanent, painful, not-self nature of each of the five masses or aggregates which are taken on and identified with: the mass of form which is taken on, the mass of sensation which is taken on, the mass of recognition which is taken on, the mass of mergings which are taken on, and the mass of perception which is taken on.

 The latter framework involves looking at the impermanent, burning nature of the six internal and external aspects of the six sense fields as well as the perception of those fields, the contact between the three, as well as the sensation which arises due to this contact.
-The six sense fields are seeing, hearing, smelling, tasting, touching, mind, the objects of each sense doors, sights, sounds, smells, tastes, touches, and qualities, and the percept of each of these sense doors.
+The six sense fields are seeing, hearing, smelling, tasting, touching, mind, the objects of each sense doors, sights, sounds, smells, tastes, touches, and qualities, and the perception of each of these sense doors.

 Once one establishes the awareness of the impermanent, burning nature of these experiences and the understanding that infatuation, hatred, and delusion are fueling the fire, one becomes disenchanted with them.
 When one becomes disenchanted, infatuation fades away.
 With the fading of infatuation one is freed.
 With the experience of freedom, one knows that one is freed and that this is one’s last birth.